JeremyKuhne/MacIO/README.md

 # macio utility #

-"macio" is (.NET 6.0) cross-platform command-line tool and supporting library for working with older Macintosh volumes and drive images.
+"macio" is (.NET 6.0 based) cross-platform command-line tool and supporting library for working with older Macintosh volumes and drive images.
 It is intended to ease working with both physical machines and emulators and going between them, with a particular focus on SD card drive emulators.